uio-bmi/compairr/README.md

 sequence in B1 is identical, while the second sequence in B1 has an F instead of a Y in the 10th position.
 The result is 0.03 * (0.05 + 0.1) = 0.03 * 0.15 = 0.0045 = 4.5e-03.
 That values is found in the second
-coolumn on the third line.
+column on the third line.

 Since there are no sequences from sample A1 similar to B1 or from A2 similar to B1, the other values are zero.

+## Implementation

+The program is written in C++.
+The strategy for finding similar sequences is based on a similar concept developed in [swarm](https://github.com/torognes/swarm).
+Basically, a 64-bit hash is computed for all sequences in the sets.
+All hashes for one set are stored in a Bloom filter and in a hash table.
+We then look for matches to sequences in the second set by looking them up in the Bloom filter and then, if there was a match, in the hash table.
+To find matches with 1 or 2 substitutions or indels, the hashes of all these 'microvariants' are generated and looked up.

 ## Binaries

-The program is written in C++ and should compile easily by running `make` in the `src` directory.
+The code should compile easily by running `make` in the `src` directory.
 Binaries for Linux and macOS are distributed with each release.

 ## Performance